 Different specialists groups work with different types of stitches.
 For example, open work or jaali is not done by embroiderers who do the filling work – each set of worker completes his/her bit and the fabric is then sent to the next set of embroiderers.
 The wages for each job are fixed separately.

-Chikan embroidery has a repertoire of about 32 stitches of which about 15 to 20 are still being practised .
+Chikan embroidery has a repertoire of about 32 stitches of which about 15 to 20 are still being practiced .
 These can be broadly divided into 3 heads – flat stitches, raised and embossed stitches, and the open trellis-like jaali work.
 Some of these have equivalents in other embroideries, the rest are manipulations that make them distinctive and unique.
 They cover almost all the embroidery stitches of the country and have interesting and descriptive names, inspired either by nature, Jewellery or even a hairstyle, explained earlier.

 The fourth stage comes when the fabric is embroidered it goes for washing.
 Skilled professional washermen are only capable of cleaning the embroidered fabric of all stains of ink and dirt accumulated over a period of time.
 Now it is chemically washed and then washed in the river Gomti, which probably has certain properties to give the fabric a clean new look.
 In the early period when even soap was not available, the clothes were first soaked in a watery solution of reetha (Sapindus or soapnut) and then rinsed in the river Gomti.
 The process was repeated till the fabric was cleaned.
 Cottons were then starched with either rice starch or arrow root powder, the latter was preferred as it also provided a sheen to the fabric.